 - Stroll around Siena

-8 Best places to visit in Tuscany – The ultimate guide
+8 Best things to do in Tuscany – The ultimate guide

 Day 9 – 11 Rome